Xie (surname)

-The surname originated in two major branches: during the Three Sovereigns and Five Emperors period, and near the end of the Western Zhou Dynasty.
+The surname originated in two major branches: during the Three Sovereigns and Five Emperors period, and near the end of the Western Zhou dynasty.
 It was a prominent aristocratic clan in the Eastern Jin dynasty of China.
 The hometown of the Xie is Kaifeng, Henan Province.

 Variations

 The spelling of the same Chinese character using Wade–Giles romanization is Hsieh.
 The spelling "Hsieh" is most commonly used in Taiwan and in older romanizations, particularly by older generations of the Chinese and Taiwanese diaspora, for instance in the United States.
 "Hsieh" has been often phonologically adapted to /ˈʃeɪ/ "Shay" in English-speaking society, for instance in the United States, as a result of anglicisation.
-Other variations are pronounced "Sh'eh" and the spelling is sometimes modified as Shieh.
+Other variations are pronounced "Sh'eh" and the spelling is sometimes modified to Shieh.

 The Cantonese spelling of the same Chinese character is Tse or Tze and the Taishanese spelling of the same Chinese character is Dea, Der, Dare, or Dear.
-The Teochew and Hokkien spelling of the same Chinese character is Chia, Shia, Cheah, or Sia.
+The Teochew and Hokkien spelling of the same Chinese character are Chia, Shia, Cheah, or Sia.

 In Malaysia and Singapore, the name is most commonly Chia, although Cheah, Seah, Sia, Shia, Cha, Tse, Chay, etc. can also be found.
 During the Chinese diaspora, the region was administered by British Empire clerks, who knew little about Chinese dialects, often had to find their own romanizations.
 As a result, the variations are non-exhaustive.

 In the Philippines, the name is also spelled as Sese (which also means thank you in Kapampangan, the language in Pampanga, where the first Xie settled), which is also a variation in the rest of the ASEAN region, Taiwan, and South Korea.
 In Indonesia, the name is also spelt as Tjhia or Tjia.
 In East Timor, as a legacy of Portuguese colonialism and lingua franca, Xie is also produced as Tchia, Tchea, Tsia, Tcha, and Tjea.
 The Vietnamese version is Tạ.

 In the United States, the name is sometimes spelled as Jair and Zia.
 Other variations of the surname include Shea and Shei.